How To Time Your Harvest Using TerrAvion Imagery

 You can use the new summary tool to track the growth of your field throughout the year and to help inform your decision on when to harvest.
 Use the arrow keys on your keyboard to cycle through your images for the year, and toggle on the histogram button to watch the histogram evolve throughout the season.

 How To Determine The Ideal Time To Harvest With TerrAvion :

 - As the time for harvest approaches, ground truth your TerrAvion imagery as soon as possible after they are delivered.
-TerrAvion delivers you imagery within 24 hours after it was captured.
-By ground truthing your imagery as soon as you receive it, you will get an accurate understanding of how the moisture levels in your field correlates to NDVI values in your imagery, allowing to you make informed harvest decisions based on your imagery,
+TerrAvion delivers your imagery within 24 hours after it was captured.
+By ground-truthing your imagery as soon as you receive it, you will get an accurate understanding of how the moisture levels in your field correlate to NDVI values in your imagery, allowing to you make informed harvest decisions based on your imagery,

 - Review your imagery and determine how much of your field is of that NDVI value.

 - Use the histogram tool to get more exact figures on the moisture levels throughout your field.